-The database enables you to store, process, and retrieve data in native languages.
+Oracle Database enables you to store, process, and retrieve data in native languages.
 The languages that can be stored in a database are all languages written in scripts that are encoded by Oracle-supported character sets.
-Through the use of Unicode databases and datatypes, the Oracle database supports most contemporary languages.
+Through the use of Unicode databases and datatypes, Oracle Database supports most contemporary languages.

 Additional support is available for a subset of the languages.
-The database can, for example, display dates using translated month names or how to sort text data according to cultural conventions.
+The database can, for example, display dates using translated month names, and can sort text data according to cultural conventions.

-When this manual uses the term language support, it refers to the additional language-dependent functionality (for example, displaying dates or sorting text), not to the ability to store text of a specific language.

-For some of the supported languages, Oracle provides translated error messages and a translated user interface for the database utilities.
+When this document uses the term language support, it refers to the additional language-dependent functionality, and not to the ability to store text of a specific language.
+For example, language support includes displaying dates or sorting text according to specific locales and cultural conventions.
+Additionally, for some of the supported languages, Oracle Database provides translated error messages and a translated user interface for the database utilities.

-- Chapter 3, "Setting Up a Globalization Support Environment" - "Languages" on page A-1 for a complete list of Oracle language names and abbreviations - "Translated Messages" on page A-3 for a list of languages into which Oracle messages are translated depend on the local territory setting.
-Setting different NLS parameters allows the database session to use different cultural settings.
-For example, you can set the euro (EUR) as the primary currency and the Japanese yen (JPY) as the secondary currency for a given database session even when the territory is defined as AMERICA.
+- Chapter 3, "Setting Up a Globalization Support Environment" - "Languages" on page A-1 for a complete list of Oracle Database language names and abbreviations - "Translated Messages" on page A-3 for a list of languages into which Oracle Database messages are translated